Author's Note: Hi, welcome to the undisputedly most popular Spec Spidey fanfic on the internet!

 "Ohmigod, ohmigod, JOHNNY STORM just flew past me!"

 The whole street had gone berserk, filling the air with phones and white flashes.
-People were hoping to spice up their Facebook timelines with some blurry pics of the legendary Human Torch, fire-spewing hero extraordinaire, before he vanished on the horizon.
+People were no doubt hoping to spice up their timelines with some blurry pics of the legendary Human Torch, fire-spewing hero extraordinaire, before he vanished on the horizon.

 Yeah, that's right, Spider-Man wasn't the only superhero in Manhattan.
 He was just the only one who happened to be a poor person.
 See, ever since World War II, when technology had advanced to the point where gaining superpowers went from science fiction to science fact, throwing on a brightly-colored costume to fight crime had become something of a tradition among the superhuman community.
 Yes, yes, Spider-Man admitted it, he was riding the coattails of a fad.
 Well, his had originally been a wrestling costume, but he'd repurposed it once he'd learned what came with great power.*

-Spidey watched the orange streak draw near to one of the taller structures in Manhattan's skyline – the Baxter Building, home of the Fantastic Four, the superhero team of which Torch was member number… three?
+Spidey watched the orange streak draw near one of the taller structures in Manhattan's skyline.
+The giant, three-dimensional "4" carved into the top made it pretty hard to mistake it for anything but the Baxter Building, home of the Fantastic Four, the superhero team of which Torch was member number… three?
 Two?
 Kinda hard to keep that straight when they all had the same number printed on their costumes.
-Phht, amateurs.
-What made local hero teams like them or the Avengers better than Spider-Man?
+Spider-Man wouldn't be caught dead in that getup.

-Spider-Man stood up, turned towards Queens in the distance, fired a web-shooter… and then listened to the pathetic little spurt it made.
+Spider-Man stood, turned towards the Queensboro Bridge in the distance, fired a web-shooter… and then listened to the pathetic little spurt it made.

 The man had been pretty invested in reading the newspaper, but his attention was torn away when he noticed the person in the seat next to him was wearing a skintight red and blue suit.